JacksonCrawford/dotfiles/README.md

 I went with the nord cholorscheme, and have found that any blueish wallpaper looks nice with it!

 This is done with the stable branch of Awesome.
 I have only tested it on Fedora, but it should work on every distro that Awesome is available for!

+The widgets config is adapted from the ArcoLinux default AwesomeWM config